Martial arts films are a famous subgenre of modern action films that rely heavily on the philosophies of different martial arts.

 He has been referenced in various pop songs, cartoons, and video games.

-He is an operatically trained vocalist and is also a Cantopop and Mandopop star, having released a number of albums and sung many of the theme songs for the films in which he has starred.
+Jackie Chan is an operatically trained vocalist and is also a Cantopop and Mandopop star, having released several albums and sung many of the theme songs for the films in which he has starred.

-He is also a globally known philanthropist and has been named as one of the top 10 most charitable celebrities by Forbes magazine.
+Also, Jackie Chan is a globally known philanthropist and has been named one of the top 10 most charitable celebrities by Forbes magazine.

 Brandon Lee